 Now, on to the table!
 The snowman drink dispenser will not only serve as our centerpiece, but I will introduce him as a "Magic Snowman!"
 The boys will get clear plastic cups with a drop of liquid food color hiding beneath a cube of ice.
 When they fill their cups with Sprite from the Magic Snowman, one of the drinks will turn red and the other green!
 I can't wait to see their surprised little faces when that happens!

 |It will be dark when the kids arrive, so a string of battery operated lights will encircle the Magic Snowman.|

-When guests arrive, we will first sit down to a light dinner.
-For the ladies, I am making a fish chowder, leafy salad, and mushroom quiche.
+We will first sit down to a light dinner.
+For the ladies, I am making fish chowder, leafy salad, and mushroom quiche.
 Probably a few appetizers, too.
 White wine will accompany the food.

 For the kiddies, I am hoping that an idea of mine is successful.
 I will try to make English Muffin pizzas look like Santa faces - olive slices for eyes, red pepper strips for a hat and white mozzarella cheese for a beard.
 His nose will be part of a tiny grape tomato that I plop on after he leaps out of the chimney - oops!
 I mean "the oven" - with a bound!
 Ho ho ho!
 We'll see!

 I am also going to serve the kids sliced veggies and a dip, as well as fruit cups topped with jello stars.
 Along with those cups I will provide the twins their first experience with canned whipped topping!
 If you know anything about three year old boys, you know this one is not for the fainthearted!
 Go grandma!

 Okay, gotta get back to the kitchen!
 Full party report posted here on Friday!
 See you then!